pordonj/shadowlands-dungeon-copypaste/halls-of-atonement.md

 `To summon the boss we need to kill 3 Shards of Halkias.
 When fighting Shards you need to move as soon as Trash finishes.
 Stun Houndmasters and interrupt Collectors.`

 ### Boss
-Pre-Mythic: `Always stay in the red circle.
-Boss alternates between putting AOEs at tank and other players, try to keep them together.
+Pre-Mythic: `Boss alternates between putting AOEs at tank and other players, try to keep them together.
 After 4, boss shoots out beams to dodge, beams can switch directions.`

 Mythic: `Always stay in the red circle.
 Boss alternates between putting AOEs at tank and other players, try to keep them together.
 After 4, boss shoots out beams to dodge, beams can switch directions.`